 - Choose potatoes that will keep their shape, such as new potatoes, round reds, round whites, long whites, or Yukon golds.
+Fingerlings and South American purple varieties can work as well.
+Or use a combination of red, white, and blue (purple) potatoes for a Fourth of July event.
 Starchy russet potatoes are great for baking and mashing, but they tend to fall apart easily once they're cooked.

 - To Make in Advance - Combine the dressing ingredients in a jar; cover and refrigerate.
 Prepare the eggs and potatoes and refrigerate them in a large bowl with the chopped onion and celery.
 Combine the ingredients an hour or two before serving time.
 Keep the salad refrigerated or in a cooler until serving time.

 - Safety Note - Never leave food out of the refrigerator for over 2 hours.
-If the temperature is above 90 F (32.2 C), no more than 1 hour.
+If the outside or room temperature is above 90 F (32.2 C), no more than 1 hour.